I’m pleased to announce that I am represented by Vaughne Hansen of the Virginia Kidd Literary Agency. 🙂

 This isn’t the story of what happened; it’s the story of what happens next.

-THE LIGHT AT THE END OF THE WORLD is a work of literary post-apocalyptic fiction, complete at 82,000 words.
-A character-driven story of survival, family and the fundamental nature of love, this novel will appeal to readers who enjoyed The Lightest Object in the Universe by Kimi Eisele, Good Morning, Midnight by Lily Brooks-Dalton, and Rice Waubgeshigs’s Moon of the Crusted Snow.
+A character-driven story of survival, family and the fundamental nature of love, The Light at the End of the World will appeal to readers who enjoyed The Lightest Object in the Universe by Kimi Eisele, Good Morning, Midnight by Lily Brooks-Dalton, and Rice Waubgeshigs’s Moon of the Crusted Snow.

 New Works in Progress